-We request children enter their library card number, student ID number or, in some cases, a PIN number or password in order to checkout digital content from our Services.
+In order to checkout digital content, we request children enter their library card number, student ID number or, in some cases, a PIN number or password.
 Our request for such identification number is solely for the purpose of validating the status of the identification number.
-The SDL platform does not access or retrieve any additional information.
-Any and all information, including identification numbers, is protected from unauthorized disclosure.
+We do not request, access, or retrieve any additional information.
+All information, including identification numbers, is protected from unauthorized disclosure.

 How does OverDrive collect information?